This post may contain affiliate links.

-If you are looking for a twist on the traditional chili that is tasty, easy and perfect for the family then you have to make this White Chicken Chili!
+If you are looking for a twist on the traditional chili that is tasty, easy and perfect for the family then you have to make this White Chicken Chili Recipe!

-White Chicken Chili is a low-calorie option to traditional chili.
-Don’t let the “low cal” title fool you, this chili is FULL of flavor and goodies.
+This White Chicken Chili Recipe is a low-calorie option to traditional chili.
+Just because it’s low-calorie this chili is FULL of flavor and goodness.

 But this chili is one recipe that I do like to make all year round.
 I don’t like to label food as seasonal or anything because I enjoy all flavors all the time.